Who Can Apply?

 The details of all projects available for October 2017 start have been uploaded.

-Prospective applicants are encouraged to make informal enquiries by contacting Dr Steph Pendlebury (PE-CDT Programme Manager).
+Prospective applicants are encouraged to make informal enquiries by contacting Ms Lisa Cheung (PE-CDT Administrator) in the first instance.

-See Steph's hints and tips for a good application.
+Make sure you read our hints and tips for a good application before applying!